-Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or omitted) or any events occurring (or not occurring) after the date of issuance of the Series 2018A Bonds may adversely affect the value of, or the tax status of interest on, the Series 2018A Bonds.
+Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or omitted) or any events occurring (or not occurring) after the date of issuance of the Series 2020B Bonds may adversely affect the value of, or the tax status of interest on, the Series 2020B Bonds.

-No assurance can be given that any future legislation or governmental actions, including amendments to the Code or State income tax laws, regulations, administrative rulings, or court decisions, will not, directly or indirectly, cause interest on the Series 2018A Bonds to be subject to federal, State or local income taxation, or otherwise prevent Bondholders from realizing the full current benefit of the tax status of such interest.
-Further, no assurance can be given that the introduction or enactment of any such future legislation, or any judicial decision or action of the Internal Revenue Service or any State taxing authority, including, but not limited to, the promulgation of a regulation or ruling, or the selection of the Series 2018A Bonds or of obligations which present similar tax issues, will not affect the market price, value or marketability of the Series 2018A Bonds.
-Prospective purchasers of the Series 2018A Bonds should consult their own tax advisors regarding the foregoing matters.
+No assurance can be given that any future legislation or governmental actions, including amendments to the Code or State income tax laws, regulations, administrative rulings, or court decisions, will not, directly or indirectly, cause interest on the Series 2020B Bonds to be subject to federal, State or local income taxation, or otherwise prevent Bondholders from realizing the full current benefit of the tax status of such interest.
+Further, no assurance can be given that the introduction or enactment of any such future legislation, or any judicial decision or action of the Internal Revenue Service or any State taxing authority, including, but not limited to, the promulgation of a regulation or ruling, or the selection of the Series 2020B Bonds for audit examination or the course or result of an audit examination of the Series 2020B Bonds or of obligations which present similar tax issues, will not affect the market price, value or marketability of the Series 2020B Bonds.
+Prospective purchasers of the Series 2020B Bonds should consult their own tax advisors regarding the foregoing matters.